SamR1/python-twootfeed/README.md

 $ make serve
 ```

-- the RSS feeds are available on these urls :
+- The RSS feeds are available on these urls :
    - for Twitter : http://localhost:5000/_keywords_ or http://localhost:5000/tweets/_keywords_
    - for Mastodon : http://localhost:5000/toots/_keywords_ and http://localhost:5000/toot_favorites